ozdemirburak/jquery-floating-social-share/README.md

 	place: "top-left", // alternatively content-left, content-right, top-right
     counter: true, // set to false for hiding the counters of buttons
     twitter_counter: false, // Twitter API does not provide counters without API key, register to https://opensharecount.com/
-    buttons: ["envelope", "facebook", "google-plus", "linkedin", "odnoklassniki", "pinterest", "reddit", "stumbleupon", "tumblr", "twitter", "vk"], // all of the currently avalaible social buttons
+    buttons: [ // all of the currently available social buttons "envelope", "facebook", "google-plus", "linkedin", "odnoklassniki",
+      "pinterest", "reddit", "stumbleupon", "telegram", "tumblr", "twitter",
+      "vk", "whatsapp"
+    ],
     title: document.title, // your title, default is current page's title
     url: window.location.href,  // your url, default is current page's url
-    text: {'default': 'share with ', 'facebook': 'share with facebook', 'google-plus': 'share with g+'}, // the title of tags
+    text: { // the title of tags
+	    'default': 'share with ',
+	    'facebook': 'share with facebook',
+	    'google-plus': 'share with g+'
+	  },
     text_title_case: false, // if set true, then will convert share texts to title case like Share With G+
     description: $('meta[name="description"]').attr("content"), // your description, default is current page's description
     media: $('meta[property="og:image"]').attr("content"), // pinterest media